-Similar to other purchase transactions, the underwriters' purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of our shares of Class A common stock or preventing or retarding a decline in the market price of our shares of Class A common stock.
-As a result, the price of our shares of Class A common stock may be higher than the price that might otherwise exist in the open market.
-The underwriters may conduct these transactions on the price that might otherwise.
+Similar to other purchase transactions, the underwriters' purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of our shares of Class A common stock or preventing or retarding a decline in the market price of our shares of Class A common stock may be higher than the price that might otherwise exist in the open market.
+The underwriters may conduct these transactions on the first or otherwise.